Rhetorical Functions - English Language Proficiency Test

 ...Security and liberty are only the negative conditions for good political institutions.
 When they have been won, we need also the positive condition: encouragement of creative energy.
 Security alone might produce a smug and stagnant society; it demands creativeness as its counterpart, in order to keep alive the adventure and interest of life, and the movement toward perpetually new and better things.
 There can be no final goal for human institutions; the best are those that most encourage progress toward others still better.
 Without effort and change, human life cannot remain good.
 It is not a finished Utopia that we ought to desire, but a world where imagination and hope are alive and active.

-The author claims that security "demands creativeness as its counterpart, in order to keep alive the adventure and interest of life, and the movement toward perpetually new and better things."
-Security permits creativity, but creativity is what allows a society to develop.
+The author argues that security is not enough.
+According to the author, the best societies "are those that most encourage progress toward others still better."
+Furthermore, he claims that "security alone might produce a smug and stagnant society; it demands creativeness as its counterpart, in order to keep alive the adventure and interest of life, and the movement toward perpetually new and better things."

-The author claims that security "demands creativeness as its counterpart, in order to keep alive the adventure and interest of life, and the movement toward perpetually new and better things."
-Security permits creativity, but creativity is what allows a society to develop.
+The author argues that security is not enough.
+According to the author, the best societies "are those that most encourage progress toward others still better."
+Furthermore, he claims that "security alone might produce a smug and stagnant society; it demands creativeness as its counterpart, in order to keep alive the adventure and interest of life, and the movement toward perpetually new and better things."

 Compare your answer with the correct one above